- Current Issue

 New hands-on training opportunities are ideal for hospitalists.

-Award-winning physician was made for hospital medicine
+Award-winning physician was meant for hospital medicine

 Peter Nock, ACP Member, explains why hospital medicine is the perfect fit.